 Service Algorithms CSPs Invocation Configuration of BitLocker into FIPS mode None None See section 2.
-The encryption and decryption functionality used with BitLocker Drive Encryption for file I/O that supports the bootstrapping of the Windows 8.1 OEs operating system AES CBC (128 and 256 bit) FVEK This service is fully automatic.
+The encryption and decryption functionality used with BitLocker Drive Encryption for file I/O that supports the bootstrapping of the Windows 10 OEs operating system AES CBC (128 and 256 bit) FVEK This service is fully automatic.
 The User / Cryptographic Officer do not take any actions to start this service.
-Unlocking the operating system volume HMAC-SHA-256 SP 800-132 PBKDF AES in CCM mode (128 and 256 bit) VMK key derivation (KDF, non-FIPS Approved algorithm) Legacy password- based key derivation (PBKDF, non-FIPS Approved algorithm) PIN, Password, DK, ExK, CC, IK, SK, NK, VMK See Flow Logic diagram for the actions that the User / Crypto Officer must take to reach the "UNLOCK & BOOT" stage.
+Unlocking the operating system volume HMAC-SHA-256 SP 800-132 PBKDF AES in CCM mode (128 and 256 bit) PIN, Password, DK, ExK, CC, IK, SK, NK, VMK See figure 3 for the actions that the User / Crypto Officer must take to reach the "UNLOCK & BOOT" stage.
 This service is executed automatically once this stage has been reached.
-Loading and verifying the integrity of the Windows 8.1 OEs operating system loader (winload.exe or winresume.exe) RSA PKCS#1 (v1.5) verify with public key SHA-1 hash SHA-256 hash SHA-384 hash SHA-512 hash Microsoft Root Certificate Authority (CA) Public Key This service is fully automatic.
+Loading and verifying the integrity of the Windows 10 OEs operating system loader (winload.exe or winresume.exe) RSA PKCS#1 (v1.5) verify with public key SHA-1 hash SHA-256 hash SHA-384 hash SHA-512 hash Microsoft Root Certificate Authority (CA) Public Key This service is fully automatic.
 The User / Cryptographic Officer do not take any actions to start this service.
 Booting the Windows operating system None None The User / Crypto Officer must power up the device to start this service.
-Zeroization None All CSPs See section 8.2.
-Legacy certificate chain authentication (non- FIPS Approved service) MD5 (non-FIPS Approved algorithm) None This service is fully automatic.
+Loading and verifying the integrity of Secure Boot RSA PKCS#1 (v1.5) verify with public key, SHA-1 hash, SHA-256 hash, SHA- 384 hash, SHA-512 hash Microsoft Root Certificate Authority (CA) Public Key This service is fully automatic.
+The User / Cryptographic Officer do not take any actions to start this service Zeroization Legacy certificate chain authentication (non- FIPS Approved service) None MD5 (non-FIPS Approved algorithm) All CSPs None See section 8.2.
+This service is fully automatic.
 The User / Cryptographic Officer do not take any actions to start this service.